zold-io/zold/README.md

 * `GET /wallet/ID/copy/NAME`: returns the entire content of a single copy of the wallet

-* `PUT /wallet/ID`: accepts a new content of the wallet, in order to modify the one stored on the server (PUSH operation)
+* `PUT /wallet/ID`: accepts new content for the wallet, in order to modify the one stored on the server (PUSH operation)

 * `GET /wallets`: returns the list of all wallets maintained by the node,